How to Spend 24 Hours in Lunenburg, Nova Scotia

 • St. John's Anglican Church

-Today, this active sanctuary also is a music venue.
-It’s open daily, June to September, and when you go, be sure to see the stunning interior.
+Today, this active sanctuary is also a venue with live music.
+It’s open daily, from June to September, and when you go, be sure to see the stunning interior.

 Lunenburg Academy